 by Sasha Alyson

-In Zimbabwe, Unicef provided vehicles to the education ministry “to facilitate the syllabi review process….”(1)
+In Zimbabwe, UNICEF gave vehicles to the education ministry “to facilitate the syllabi review process….”(1)

 Vehicles?
 To facilitate the syllabi review process?!?!
 I try to avoid snark, but I’m only human.
 Usually, aid agencies keep things vague: “We supported the Ministry of Education to develop a much-needed new curriculum.”
 Readers can imagine a Swedish UNICEFer and Zimbabwean official poring over the new textbook.
 In this case, someone in the UNICEF office revealed more than they should have.